SRI-CSL/stegotorus/userguide/index.md

 ### As a Server

-> _**CAVEAT:** To run a StegoTorus server, you will need a much larger set of trace files than what is currently distributed with our source code._
+> _**CAVEAT:** To run a StegoTorus server, you will need a much larger set of trace files than what is currently distributed with our source code.
+To generate the bare minimum of `server.out` from a file with suitable packet capture, refer to the section ["Generating Payload"](#generating-payload) below._

 For hosting a StegoTorus server at `128.18.9.70:8080`, we use the following [configuration file](https://github.com/SRI-CSL/stegotorus/raw/gh-pages/userguide/stegotorus-server.conf "example server configuration").
 It assumes that the server traces are located under `/usr/share/stegotorus/traces/`.
 The server may or may not be located on the same host as the Tor bridge that is used as an entry point into the Tor network.
 In the example here, we are using the Tor bridge running on the same host.